-Support is available to organizations that work to ensure that youth have access to high quality programs and services that provide comprehensive supports, extend learning beyond the classroom, and build connections to caring adults, education, and employment.
+Support is available to organizations that that ensure youth have access to high-quality programs that extend learning beyond the classroom and build connections to caring adults, education, and employment.

-- 1. Provide professional development, education, and tools that improve the knowledge, skills, and attitudes of youth workers in the areas of case management, mentoring, job readiness, academic support, and leadership development. - 2.
-Organize and increase the advocacy power of youth-serving organizations on issues such as juvenile justice reform, funding for workforce training, increased educational options, and transition supports for older youth who are not connected to education or employment.
+- 1. Provide youth workers with the education, tools, and professional development opportunities that will help improve their knowledge, skills, and attitudes in the areas of social-emotional learning, trauma-informed care, mentoring, job readiness, academic support, and leadership development. - 2.
+Increase the advocacy capacity of youth serving organizations on issues such as juvenile justice reform, workforce training, appropriate educational options, and transition supports for opportunity youth-individuals between the ages of 16 and 24 who are not connected to education or employment.